What You See When You Land in Delhi

 What Is Actually Causing It

-The standard political answer in Delhi is to blame farmers.
+The easy political answer has long been to blame farmers.
 Every autumn, farmers in the neighbouring states of Punjab and Haryana burn leftover stalks from their rice harvest to clear fields before the next crop.
+This has been a favourite deflection for AAP-governed Delhi - pointing fingers at neighbouring states rather than tackling local sources under its own control.

 The data tells a different story.
 Research by the Centre for Science and Environment found that vehicles and transport account for roughly 46 to 51 percent of Delhi's local PM2.5 load.
 Farm fires average only 4.2 percent of pollution during October and November.
 After stubble burning ended one recent December, Delhi's PM2.5 average actually rose 29 percent.